 From April through June, CVS operated a rapid testing site at the Showcase Cinema parking lot in Lowell, conducting up to 1,000 COVID-19 tests per day.
 As of Saturday, June 27, the rapid testing site has closed.

 In partnership with Trinity EMS and the Lowell Community Health Center, the City of Lowell's Health Department has offered no-cost COVID-19 testing to all Lowell residents through the state's "Stop the Spread" initiative at sites throughout the City.
-Based on declining transmission metrics in the City, there is currently no additional Stop the Spread testing scheduled in the Lowell.
+Stop the Spread testing in Lowell was ended by the state in September based on diminished transmission metrics at the time.
+There is currently no free testing available in Lowell through the Stop the Spread program.

 Stop the Spread was launched on July 10 and is intended to curb transmission of COVID-19 through expanding the availability of testing to asymptomatic residents in communities throughout Massachusetts.
 Lowell was among the original eight communities served by the program, which is now active in eighteen communities across the Commonwealth.
 All Massachusetts residents, including those that are asymptomatic or that are not residents of communities where testing is offered, are eligible for testing at any site.
 More information about Stop the Spread testing is available at mass.gov/stopthespread.

 The City of Lowell is urging residents to consider public health guidance intended to prevent transmission of COVID-19 while planning holiday celebrations.
 This is particularly important for fall and winter holidays that traditionally involve